-Either drag and drop your preprint file into the upload zone, or click inside the upload to choose a file from a dialog box.
+Either drag and drop your preprint file into the upload zone, or click inside the upload zone to choose a file from a dialog box.

 Then enter a title for your preprint into the textbox that appears.
 Note: The preprint filename is permanent and cannot be changed or edited after the preprint has been submitted.

 Then, click Save and continue.

 Choose this option if you want to connect one of your existing OSF projects or components to your preprint.

 Click Connect preprint to existing OSF project.